A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Will the few remaining CO-OPs survive?

-Time will tell, but the remaining three CO-OPs have now lasted a full decade, and are heading into their 11th year in 2024; they are no longer “new” insurers.
+Time will tell, but the remaining three CO-OPs have now lasted more than a decade, and are heading into their 12th year in 2025; they are no longer “new” insurers.

 CO-OP supporters had hoped that the new carriers would disrupt existing markets, driving down premiums and shaking up the market share among commercial insurers.
 Although most of the CO-OPs struggled financially, average premiums market-wide were lower in both 2014 and 2015 in states that had CO-OPs than in states without CO-OPs.